Façade Program

 -

-Applicants may submit properties for initial consideration via a Phase I Application to the project committee by: Submitting the form below, email the PDF version to the Elk River Trail Foundation at executivedirector@elkrivertrail.org or by printing the PDF version and sending via mail to Elk River Trail Foundation 107 Koontz Avenue Suite 109 Clendenin, WV 25045.
+PHASE 1 - APPLICATION.
+Applicants may submit properties for initial consideration via a Phase 1 Application to the Facade Committee by email to the Elk River Trail Foundation at executivedirector@elkrivertrail.org or by mail to Elk River Trail Foundation, 107 Koontz Avenue, Suite 109, Clendenin, WV 25045.

 -

-The Façade Committee will review Phase I applications and advise the applicant if the proposal is eligible for architectural assistance.
+The Façade Committee will review Phase 1 applications and advise the applicant whether the proposal is eligible for Phase 2 architectural assistance.

 -